ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 # Overview of Sources of Use Cases

-The following specifications have been convered in this document:
+The following specifications have been covered in this document:

 * The Trusted Computing Group "Network Device Attestation Workflow" {{I-D.fedorkow-rats-network-device-attestation}}
 * Android Keystore